SMS Prinz Adalbert (1876): Second overseas deployment

 Shortly thereafter, she received orders to return to Germany.
 She left Shanghai and stopped in Japan and Papeete, Tahiti en route to South America.
 Prinz Adalbert arrived in Callao, Peru on 11 January 1885; here her voyage to Germany was interrupted with a change of orders.
 A conflict between Colombia and Nicaragua threatened German interests, prompting the German naval command to send Prinz Adalbert there to protect Germans in the area.
-She remained there for two months, before steaming south to Valparaiso, Chile, where she stayed from 21 to 28 March.
+She remained there for two months, before steaming south to Valparaíso, Chile, where she stayed from 21 to 28 March.
 From there she resumed her voyage back to Germany, and after rounding Cape Horn and entering the Atlantic, she arrived in Montevideo on 7 May.
 There, she again received new orders, diverting the ship to Mauritius, where she was to join a new cruiser squadron, again led by Paschen aboard Stosch.

 Paschen's new squadron was tasked with settling the dispute between Germany and Zanzibar over the protectorate of Wituland in eastern Africa.
 After the squadron was assembled in Mauritius, the ships proceeded to Zanzibar, where they quickly convinced the Sultan of Zanzibar to drop his objections to the protectorate.
 This allowed the squadron to be dissolved and Prinz Adalbert to resume her voyage home.
 She was again delayed, however, as Stosch was in need of maintenance, and so Paschen transferred to Prinz Adalbert while the former was in the dry dock in Cape Town.
 Prinz Adalbert went to the recently acquired colony of Kamerun so Paschen, who had been promoted to the rank of Konteradmiral, could examine conditions there.
 In late November, Prinz Adalbert met with Stosch in Freetown; Paschen returned to his flagship, and the two ships steamed to Cape Verde to join the Training Squadron, which had stopped there during a dispute between Germany and Spain over the Caroline Islands.
 After Pope Leo XIII intervened to settle the dispute, Prinz Adalbert could finally resume the voyage back to Germany, where she arrived in Wilhelmshaven on 22 December.